Azure/avdaccelerator/workload/terraform/greenfield/AADscenario/readme.md

 ### Azure Architecture

-This scenario is a greenfield Azure Virtual Desktop deployment using Microsoft Entra ID joined session host and a pre-existing custom image.
+This scenario is a greenfield Azure Virtual Desktop deployment using Azure AD joined session host and a pre-existing custom image.
 The solution implements a new:

 - Azure Virtual Desktop resources: